robertkenner1/classroom-copilot/docs/01_DESIGN_PROCESS_NARRATIVE.md

 ### **5. Standards as Foundation**
 Curriculum standards provide the structural foundation that makes AI-generated content educationally sound and administratively compliant.

+### **6. Brand-Mediated AI Personification**
+Using the application's brand identity (graduation cap logo) to represent autonomous AI actions creates a more approachable and transparent relationship.
+Teachers relate to the "application working for them" rather than an external AI entity, reducing cognitive friction and building trust through familiar brand association.

 ---

 ## Conclusion